implse/Data_Structure_Python/README.md

 ### Basic Operations on Stack

-- Push
+- Push - adds data to the top of the stack.
-- Pop
+- Pop - returns and removes data from the top of the stack.
-- Peek
+- Peek - returns data from the to” of the stack without removing it.

 ### Applications